 - Original birth certificates of children

-- Often requested but not always needed: wedding album, wedding invitations, video of marriage proceedings, etc.
+- Often requested but not always needed: a wedding album, wedding invitations, video of marriage proceedings, etc.

 Most of these documents are required to prove that the marriage to the primary visa holder is valid.
 Therefore, any additional documents that will help prove the validity of the marriage would be very helpful in getting your H4 visa approved.